How do I choose a program?

 Each program has an arrival day.
 You will meet your group mates upon arrival in Auckland, Bangkok, Lima, Sydney, Hanoi, Quito, Delhi, Cairns, etc. Upon arrival, you will commence a comprehensive program orientation where you will quickly get to know your instructors and group mates.

-Many gap year programs have a no-technology policy in place, however we find that this isn’t realistic in today’s society and we want to treat our students like adults who are responsible for managing moderate technology use themselves.
+Some gap year programs have a no-technology policy in place, however we find that this isn’t realistic in today’s connected society.
 We also find that using a WiFi-enabled device or cellphone is the easiest way to keep in contact with family during the program.
-We do, however, encourage all students to use their technological devices only during free-time in the evenings so that they can remain present and get the most out of their experience.
+We do, however, require all students to use their devices only during free-time in the evenings so that they can remain present and get the most out of their experience.

 You will take responsibility for caring for your medication and administering it to yourself for the duration of the program.
 If loss of your medication could cause problems, your program instructors can carry a backup supply.